jomendez/starbucks-captone-machine-learning/README.md

 # Starbucks Captone Machine Learning

-Introduction
+## Introduction

 This is the final project for the Udacity Machine Learning Engineer Nanodegree Program using AWS SageMaker

-The the project contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
+The project contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
 The goal of the project is to analyze this "historical" data in order to develop an algorithm that finds the most suiting offer type for each customer.

 The data is contained in three files: